 ShareGate Migrate's timeline

-On January 29, Modern authentication will be released, and Other User will be renamed to Manual (on-premises only), as this authentication method will remain available for on-premises SharePoint environments.
+Modern authentication was released on January 29, and Other User was renamed to Manual (on-premises only), as this authentication method remains available for on-premises SharePoint environments.

 Recommendations